The Sounds of Christmas

 Oh, well.
 They love me, anyway.

-So as we move toward October, I'm super-busy working on the new season of the Sounds of Christmas.
-While I've the station stays on year-round, it goes through a big change in October.
-The Sounds of Christmas becomes the Sounds of Halloween through Halloween night.
+So as we move toward October, I get super-busy working on the new season of the Sounds of Christmas.
+While the station stays on year-round, I had decided to make a change in October, turning the Sounds of Christmas into the Sounds of Halloween from October 1 through Halloween night.

 With all that said, what exactly is Halloween music?